Matthew Hartley Music MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (both parameters have descriptions in the schema).
-The tool description adds no additional semantic meaning beyond what schema already provides.
+Schema description coverage is 100%, so the baseline is 3.
+The description adds no parameter-specific guidance beyond what the schema already provides for slug and term_id.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.